I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wmilib/nc-wmilib-wmi_query_reginfo_callback.md

 The driver sets one of the following flags in <i>RegFlags</i>:

+A driver might also set one or more of the following flags in <i>RegFlags</i>, but more typically would set them in <b>Flags</b> of a block's <a href="..\wmilib\ns-wmilib-_wmiguidreginfo.md">WMIGUIDREGINFO</a> structure:

 `InstanceName`

 A pointer to a single counted Unicode string that serves as the base name for all instances of all blocks to be registered by the driver.
-WMI frees the string with <a href="..\ntddk\nf-ntddk-exfreepool.md">ExFreePool</a>.
+WMI frees the string with <a href="..\wdm\nf-wdm-exfreepool.md">ExFreePool</a>.
 If WMIREG_FLAG_INSTANCE_BASENAME is clear, <i>InstanceName</i> is ignored.

 `*RegistryPath`